 Moving to Vietnam

 The northern city of Hanoi is Vietnam’s capital, a fast-changing city filled with new developments, beautiful lakes, bustling streets, restaurants and tens of thousands of motorbikes.
 Ho Chi Minh City (previously Saigon) in the south is Vietnam’s most important economic hub.
-Expats moving there can expect to find skyscrapers, malls and modern restaurants alongside old French-colonial architecture.
+Expats moving to Ho Chi Min City can expect skyscrapers, malls and modern restaurants alongside old French-colonial architecture.

-Cyclos, smart cars, taxicabs and millions of motorbikes own the streets.

-Transport in Vietnam can sometimes be as tricky, beginning with the crucial challenge of crossing a busy road during the perpetual rush-hour.
-There is a rail network which links the north and the south; a number of bus companies targeting tourists also run along the coast of the country making multiple stops along the way.
-Within the cities the most common form of transportation is the motorbike.
-However, taxis are cheap and some expats choose to hire a car and driver to manoeuvre them through the eternally bustling city streets.
-Vietnam has inexpensive flights connecting it to the rest of the region as well as cheap internal flights between north, central and south Vietnam.
+Cyclos, smart cars, taxicabs and millions of motorbikes own the city streets.
+Getting around in Vietnam can sometimes be tricky, beginning with the crucial challenge of crossing busy roads during the perpetual rush-hour traffic.
+Vietnam has a rail network that links the north and the south.
+A number of bus companies targeting tourists also run along the coast, making multiple stops along the way.
+Within the cities, the most common form of transportation is the motorbike.
+However, taxis are cheap and some expats choose to hire a car and driver to manoeuvre them through the bustling city streets.
+There are many inexpensive flights connecting Vietnam to the rest of the region, as well as cheap domestic flights.